zfidz/Hockey-Stat-Tracker/README.md

 My mission to deliver the ultimate hockey stats experience doesn't end here!
 Stay tuned for these thrilling future updates:

-- Profile Page: Unleash your passion for the game by showcasing your favorite teams and players on your personalized profile page.
+- **Profile Page**: Unleash your passion for the game by showcasing your favorite teams and players on your personalized profile page.
-- API Integration: Tap into the vast resources of hockey data available through APIs, opening up a world of endless possibilities for exploring and analyzing stats like never before.
+- **API Integration**: Tap into the vast resources of hockey data available through APIs, opening up a world of endless possibilities for exploring and analyzing stats like never before.
-- Get ready to be captivated by the exhilarating world of hockey stats like never before!
-Join us on this extraordinary journey and let the games begin! 🏒⛸️
+- **Get ready to be captivated by the exhilarating world of hockey stats like never before!
+Join us on this extraordinary journey and let the games begin!** 🏒⛸️

 ## Pseudocode